slatedocs/slate/source/index.html.md

 ## Draft Sections:

 I've set up a draft of the following pages to show off the new format.
 These are early drafts, and subject to change.
-There is some natural overlap between the pages
+There is some natural overlap between the pages because some modules are used more than once.

 Page | Status | Style
 -------------- | -------------- | --------------